AryaaSk/AirHockey/README.md

 Then I also check for a collision between the counter and either of the goals, if there is a collision then I add 1 point to the opposing player's score, and reset the counter.
 The first person to reach a score of 5 wins.

 ### AI
 There is also a single player option, where you control the bottom paddle and an AI controls the top.
 In reality it is not using any AI at all, it just finds the Vector from Paddle -> Counter, then normalizes it, then scales it by the Paddle's move speed, and finally just translates its position based on this vector.
+When the counter is not on its own side, it still moves, but only in the X axis and it moves by half the regular speed to simulate a prediction.
 Although it is very simple, it does produce some decent gameplay, where the bot is actually able to hold a rally:

 ![AI Gif](Previews/AIDemo.gif?raw=true)